 - Also contains calcium, iron, magnesium, and potassium

-IN THIS GROUP: beet, carrot, celery, Chinese water chestnut, horseradish, parsnip, radish, rutabaga, sweet potato, turmeric, turnip.
+IN THIS GROUP: beet, carrot, celery, Chinese water chestnut, horseradish, parsnip, radish, rutabaga, sweet potatoes, turmeric, turnip

 These are vegetable plants that grow above ground with stems that are used for food storage.
 Depending on the plant species, they grow on or above the ground, or below ground.
 The stems again function as storage for their nutrients.
 They are modified stems in other words.